ClangBuiltLinux/dockerimage/README.md

 ## Pushing a new image manually

 Travis handles pushing images when new commits are added to the repo and daily via a cron.
-However, if the images need to be refreshed manually and you have been given access to push new images to Docker Hub, you can push the image by building it via `docker build -t clangbuiltlinux/ubuntu:$(date +%Y%m%d) -t clangbuiltlinux/ubuntu:latest .` then `DOCKER_USERNAME=<your_username> DOCKER_PASSWORD=<your_password> ./deploy.sh`
+However, if the images need to be refreshed manually and you have been given access to push new images to Docker Hub, you can update the image by running `DOCKER_USERNAME=<your_username> DOCKER_PASSWORD=<your_password> make release deploy`.